sagarcmd/ml-lab-cse-5211/README.md

 #  Data Pre-Processing
 After collecting data, i have to preprocess this dataset.
 For preprocessing part, i used: <br>
-1 Removing Punctuations: Now, remove all punctuation.
+1 <b>Removing Punctuations:</b> Now, remove all punctuation.
 Which in the categorization portion is completely pointless.
 Thus, I create a dataset without of punctuation. <br>
 2 Removing digit: Remove All Digits Like: 0,1,2,3,4,5,6,7,8,9 <br>
 3 Removing Stopwords: Stopwords mainly meaningless words.
 So, i removed all Stopwords. <br>